SpectoLabs/hoverfly/docs/pages/keyconcepts/simulations/pairs.rst

     There are many types of Request Matcher.
 Please refer to :ref:`request_matchers` for a list of the types available, and examples of how to use them.

+    For a practical example of how to use a Request Matcher, please refer to :ref:`loosematching` in the tutorials section.

 Responses
 ---------